 This is △

-- Stability: It's quite stressful when it's rocky ridged
+- Stability: It's quite stressful on rocky ridges

-- Access to the main room It's really hard compared to other places
+- Access to the main room is difficult compared to other areas

-The UL world is a frameless model that makes it even this size, but in addition to a resin plate, this bag is equipped with a metal frame.
-What's more, the shoulder strap can be adjusted not only to the height, but also to the width, which is a great feature for relatively small Japanese people.
+Even in this size, the UL world tends to make frameless bags, but this bag is equipped with a metal frame in addition to the resin plate.
+What's more, the shoulder strap attachment position can be adjusted not only in height but also in width, which is a nice feature for relatively small Japanese people

-It also loads on the lower back, but it is not distributed to the left and right, but rather concentrated in the upper center of the tailbone.
-Some people may rub it off, so check it out at the store.
+The weight is also placed on the lower back, but it is not distributed to the left and right, but is concentrated in the center above the tailbone.
+Some people may experience chafing, so please check at the store

-Also, when this size is this, it is a bit harsh that only the top access can be accessed to the main room.
-If it rains when I arrive at the tent area, I want to assemble the tent as soon as possible, but the tent is at the bottom of the backpack.
-If you take all the main contents outside to get out the tent, your luggage will get wet.
-At times like these, you can most appreciate the zipper on the bottom.
+Also, with a pack this size, it's a bit of a challenge that the main compartment can only be accessed from the top.
+If it's raining when you arrive at the campsite, you want to set up the tent as quickly as possible, but the tent is at the bottom of the pack.
+If you take everything out of the main compartment to set up the tent, your luggage will get wet.
+At times like these, you really appreciate the bottom zipper

-#The leader worked a little hard and became slimmer #Lightness No.1
+#The team leader worked hard and got slimmer #No.1 in lightness

 This is the place